googleapis/api-linter/docs/rules/0135/response-message-name.md

 - `google.protobuf.Empty`
 - The name of the RPC with the prefix `Delete` removed.

+**Important:** For declarative-friendly resources, only the resource is permitted as a return type.

 It also permits a response of `google.longrunning.Operation`; in this case, it checks the `response_type` in the `google.longrunning.operation_info`